Scaling study of diffusion in dynamic crowded spaces

-\paragraph*{Model and parameters.} In our model, which we implement in continuous spaces in spatial dimension $d=1,2$ and $3$, a volumeless particle takes a discrete-time random walk and encounters obstacles that block its path.
-The obstacles are uniformly-placed possibly-overlapping $d$-balls, an arrangement that in two dimensions has been called the Swiss-cheese model \cite{Halperin1985}, see Fig.~\ref{toy}.
+In our model, which we implement in continuous spaces in spatial dimension $d=1,2$ and $3$, a volumeless particle undergoes a discrete-time random walk and encounters obstacles that block its path.
+The obstacles are uniformly-placed possibly-overlapping $d$-balls, an arrangement that has been called the Swiss-cheese model \cite{Halperin1985}, see Fig.~\ref{toy}.
 At each timestep, our tracer particle takes a step in a random direction (chosen isotropically) of length extracted from a Gaussian distribution with standard deviation $\sigp$.
 We set $\sigp=1$ to define the unit length in the system.
-We are interested in unveiling the universal scaling properties of the long-time behavior of the tracers, so we do not need to model the interactions with the obstacles in microscopic detail.
-We simply have the particle stop if its proposed new location would be inside one of the obstacles.
-To avoid situations where the particle can jump over obstacles, we fix their radius as $R = 10 \gg \sigp$.